arcan1s/ahriman/docs/faq.rst

 Docker image
 ------------

-We provide official images which can be found under ``arcan1s/ahriman`` repository.
+We provide official images which can be found under:

+* docker registry ``arcan1s/ahriman``;
+* ghcr.io registry ``ghcr.io/arcan1s/ahriman``;

+These images are totally identical.

 Docker image is being updated on each commit to master as well as on each version.
 If you would like to use last (probably unstable) build you can use ``edge`` tag or ``latest`` for any tagged versions; otherwise you can use any version tag available.

 The default action (in case if no arguments provided) is ``repo-update``.
 Basically the idea is to run container, e.g.: